+Open burning season runs from January 15 to April 15.
 Open Air Burning in Massachusetts is regulated by the Massachusetts Department of Environmental Protection and enforced by the local Fire Department.
-Open burning season runs from January 15 to April 15.
 A valid permit obtained from the local fire department is required.
 The Fire Chief reserves the right to deny open burning on any day due to weather or environmental conditions.

 Please note, MA DEP can prohibit all open burning throughout the Commonwealth on days that are not favorable for public health.
 The link below will explain these restrictions.